leomeinel/arch-install/README.md

 ## Post-installation (tty)

-:exclamation: | This is mandatory!
+:warning: | If on virt-manager VM skip ¹&².
+In other cases, ¹&² are mandatory

-:information_source: | Select `UEFI Firmware Settings` in GRUB, enable Secure Boot and clear all preloaded Secure Boot keys.
+:information_source: | ¹Select `UEFI Firmware Settings` in GRUB, enable Secure Boot and clear all preloaded Secure Boot keys.

-:information_source: | Set your UEFI firmware supervisor password and reboot.
+:information_source: | ²Set your UEFI firmware supervisor password and reboot.

 :information_source: | Select your preferred kernel in GRUB.